Grand Forks, North Dakota: Recreation

 The Grand Forks Park District, established in 1905, operates 14 neighborhood parks, 28 tennis courts, 2 swimming pools, and 3 splash parks.
 The parks include features such as playgrounds, baseball fields, softball fields, soccer fields, basketball courts, tennis courts, and picnic areas.
 Sertoma Park includes a Japanese garden.
-The Park District also operates eleven outdoor skating rinks and indoor ice arenas: Purpur Arena, Eagles Arena, Blueline Club Arena, and Gambucci Arena.
+The Park District also operates eleven outdoor skating rinks and indoor ice arenas: Purpur Arena, Eagles Arena, Blueline Club Arena,Gambucci Arena, Rydell Arena, and Judd arena.
 The district also owns the Choice Health & Fitness.

 There are several golf courses in the city and the surrounding area.
 The Park District operates the 18-hole, Arnold Palmer-designed, links style King's Walk Golf Course and the historic, 9-hole Lincoln Golf Course.
 The University of North Dakota operated the 9-hole Ray Richards Golf Course.
-However were forced to sell the course in 2016 leaving it abandoned.
+However were forced to sell the course in 2016 leaving it abandoned but reopened in 2020.
 The 18-hole Grand Forks Country Club is directly south of the city.
 There are also golf courses in nearby East Grand Forks, Minnesota and Manvel, North Dakota.

 The Greater Grand Forks Greenway is a large park that runs the length of the Red River in the city.
 It includes an extensive path system, large festival grounds, ski trails, and wildflower gardens.
 Including the Greenway, the Andrew Hampsten Bikeway System in Grand Forks is over 43 mi long.
 These paths are in The Greenway, next to major streets, and on the banks of the English Coulee.
 There are also two pedestrian/bicycle bridges that span the Red River, connecting Grand Forks' and East Grand Forks' paths.

 University Park is one of the parks with an adjacent school, West Elementary School (1949), which was deliberately sited there to help serve the students' recreational and exercise needs.